-Pyeongchang 2018: What to watch at the Winter Olympics opening ceremonies
+Pyeongchang 2018: What to watch at the Winter Olympics opening ceremony

-What to watch at the Winter Olympics opening ceremonies
+What to watch at the Winter Olympics opening ceremony

 Latest news

-- The opening ceremonies begin at 6 a.m.
+- The opening ceremony begins at 6 a.m.
 Eastern on Friday with coverage beginning on CBC at 5:30 a.m.

 - Representatives of Canada’s 225-strong complement of athletes will march through Pyeongchang Olympic Stadium led by flag-bearers Tessa Virtue of London, Ont., and Scott Moir of Idlerton, Ont.
 The ice dance stars were gold medallists in 2010 and silver medallists in 2014, and are expected to reach the podium again in South Korea.